philipsnhan1010/SmithWorks-Studios/README.md

 8. List all details for the top 10 movies with the highest profit, sorted from highest to lowest.
 Hint: Profit is not a column in the DataFrame.
 You will need to calculate it.
 9. Generate a list of all the actors, in alphabetical order by the first name, that have starred in a top-rated movie.
 If an actor has starred in multiple movies, their name should appear only once on the list.
 Assume that all actors’ names are in the format <first_name> <last_name>.
 10. The movie studio wants to determine who it should approach to act in its next movie production.
 Find the top 3 actors who appeared in the most top-rated movies.
 11. Create a data visualization that shows each country and the number of top-rated movies produced in it.
-Find the country that produced the most top-rated movies. movie_stats_df = movie_df['Country'].value_counts().to_frame()
+Find the country that produced the most top-rated movies: movie_stats_df = movie_df['Country'].value_counts().to_frame()

 ![image](https://user-images.githubusercontent.com/43742200/224871526-3c8e8a00-7c33-4c0e-bf79-4a87a780272b.png)

 movie_stats_df.plot(kind='bar', y='Country', figsize=(5, 5));
 plt.title('Number of top-rated movies produced by country') plt.xlabel('Country')